AnantharamanLab/ViWrap/README.md

 * Bin vMAGs using vRhyme
 * Classify vMAGs into genus using vContact2, into species using dRep
 * Get virus quality using CheckV
-* Get virus taxonomy using three approaches
+* Get virus taxonomy using four approaches
 * Get viral hosts using iPHoP
 * Get virus genome abundance
 * Get all virus genome information